Medicines information for pet owners is stuck in the dark ages

 In the pharmacy last weekend I met a lady whose 14-year old cat had bitten her on the hand.
 The bite, uncharacteristic of the cat, was extremely painful and her hand had swollen dramatically.
 Her GP had prescribed a course of antibiotics - co-amoxiclav, the standard antibiotic treatment for animal bites.
 Now she was worried about something she had read in the patient information leaflet that came with the antibiotic.
 A few days earlier she had had a blood test, unrelated to the bite.
 The information leaflet said that the antibiotic could interfere with the results of blood tests.
 So, she asked, should she stop taking the antibiotic?
 I reassured her, said it was important to continue with the antibiotic, that it was unlikely that it would affect the test result, and if it did, the treatment could be taken into account and the test repeated if necessary.

-The main difference between the production of human and veterinary package leaflets is the absence of an imperative to ensure veterinary leaflets can be understood by a lay reader.
-So, come on veterinary medicines regulators, bring information for pet owners out of the dark ages!
+The main difference in the process for producing leaflets between human and veterinary medicines is the absence of an imperative to ensure veterinary leaflets can be understood by lay readers.
+So, come on veterinary medicines regulators and pharmaceutical companies, bring information for pet owners out of the dark ages!

 The latest Veterinary Prescriber learning module is on “What pet owners need to know about veterinary medicines”.
-Putting this module together drew attention to the differences in the way that information on licensed medicines is prepared for pet owners.
+Putting this module together drew attention to the differences in the way that information on licensed medicines is prepared for pet owners compared with human patients.